Residence Hall Policies and Procedures

-- In non-emergency situations, a member of the Dean of Students Office may conduct a student room search in a Residence Hall without prior notification.
+- In non-emergency situations, a member of the Office of Student Life may conduct a student room search in a Residence Hall without prior notification.
 Such a search can occur when there is probable cause to believe that a violation of College regulations has occurred or is occurring.
 “Probable cause” exists when a member of the above-stated staff has reasonably trustworthy information that would warrant a person of reasonable caution to believe that an offense has been or is being committed.
 Contraband or evidence of a violation of a College policy will be seized by the persons making the search.

-- Police officers desiring to conduct a search of a student’s possessions in the residence hall must present the Dean of Students Office staff with a bona fide search warrant authorizing their search before they proceed.
+- Police officers desiring to conduct a search of a student’s possessions in the residence hall must present the Office of Student Life staff with a bona fide search warrant authorizing their search before they proceed.

 The above policy does not apply to custodial and maintenance personnel as maintenance requests by students shall be considered as permission to enter.
 In such cases, no notification of entry will be given.